Noor-Alina/Momentum/README.md

 	- As a user, I want to be able to login to my account to manage my fitness goals.
 	- As a logged in user, I want to be able to set up my own workout routines.
 	- As a logged in user, I want to be able to track certain fitness metrics.
 	- As a logged in user, I want to be able to have meal plans created for me based on my nutrition goals.

-## Implementation

 ### Tech Stack
 	- React